vsoch/spack/lib/spack/docs/analyze.rst

     environment_variables    : environment variables parsed from spack-build-env.txt
     config_args              : config args loaded from spack-configure-args.txt
-    abigail                  : Application Binary Interface (ABI) features for objects
+    abigail                  : Application Binary Interface (ABI) features for objects clingo                   : Dwarf and ELF Symbols in a logic program for a library.

 In the above, the first three are fairly simple - parsing metadata files from